sematext/docs/docs/logs/faq.md

 *sudden changes* in the number/volume of matching logs - i.e., anomalies.

-**How to create Alerts in Logs Management App?**
+**How to create Alerts in Logs App?**

-Alerts are added by clicking Save Query icon located next to the Logs Management App input field.
+Alerts are added by clicking Save Query icon located next to the Logs App input field.
 Enter query info and select option to enable alerts.
 Alerts panel will expand and allow you to customize alert specific to that particular search query.

 <img alt="Save Alert in Logging App" src="/docs/images/logs/save-alert-in-logging-app.gif" title="Save Alert in Logging App">